brendt/stitcher.io/src/content/blog/2018-09-10-laravel-viewmodels.md

 and transform it into something usable for the view.
-In this post I'll show you the basic principles of the pattern, we'll take a look at how they integrate in Laravel projects, and finally I'll show you how we use the pattern in one of [Spatie](*https://spatie.be), our company projects.
+In this post I'll show you the basic principles of the pattern, we'll take a look at how they integrate in Laravel projects, and finally I'll show you how we use the pattern in one of [Spatie](*https://spatie.be)'s, our company, projects.

 Let's get started.
 Say you have a form to create a blog post with a category.